 Lambert & Stamp (U.S, 2014)

 London, 1964.
-When budding filmmakers Chris Stamp and Kit Lambert took over managing a little-known British rock group called The Who, they couldn't have predicted how their lives would change.
+When Chris Stamp and Kit Lambert took over managing a little-known British rock group called The Who, they couldn't have predicted how their lives would change.
 Led by guitarist Pete Townshend and singer Roger Daltry, The Who would soon break through to international stardom, selling tens of millions of records worldwide and making "My Generation" an anthem of disaffected '60s youth.
 The band's early success can largely be credited to the encouragement they got from Lambert and Stamp, and now there's a feature documentary to chronicle the duo's unheralded role.
 Extras on the Sony Blu-ray include B&W footage of The Who on tour in Finland, a promotional short (minus any concert audio), and a commentary and a Q&A with director James D. Cooper.

 10 of the July releases